mxenabled/sso-api-proxy/README.md

 ## Getting started

+You'll need to have your client's API information (API key and client ID) and a user guid handy.

-To get started, simply run `node main` and follow the prompts to create a configuration file and then start the server.
-You'll need to have your client's API information (API key and client ID) as well as a user guid.
+To get started, simply run `node main` and follow the prompts.
+The first time you start the server, you'll be asked for your client's API information.
+This information is then saved to a file named `.env`.
+If you want to use a different client, you'll need to either modify or delete this file.